jiaaren/message-app/README.md

 		npm install

-2. Make sure to set environment variable for 'MongoURI'
+2. Make sure to set environment variable for 'MongoURI', either:
+- Create file at root of repository, '.env', and enter the following within file

+		MongoURI=<URI address"

+OR

+- set environment variable from command line

 3. Run app